Structure for Negotiated Work

 Most projects incur some design and scope revisions after the first round of competitive bidding, once costs are brought to light.
 This results in additional delay for design revisions and a second round of bidding.
 If you’re lucky, that’s the end of it, but we have seen this back and forth of bid revisions extend far beyond two rounds, resulting in substantial delays.

-Eliminates Costly Design Revisions
+Eliminates Costly Design Revisions and Schedule Impacts

 Upon receipt of the contractor bids you may find that some aspect of the Architect’s design has inflated the project costs beyond your budget.
 At this point, your only recourse is to pay the Architect (additional costs) to revise the design (additional time) and then solicit revised bids (even more time).
 Every revision to the original design parameters costs the Client time and money.
 Moreover, it provides the Contractors with an opportunity to increase their margins even if they are decreasing their costs overall.
 You may be getting a better cost, but if the alternative had been identified up front your savings potential is much greater.
 Bringing a Contractor in early to negotiate the project cost and scope by controlling the design parameters can eliminate these risks.